salehshahverdiyev/holbertonschool-shell/README.md

-readme file for this repo
+# README file for this repo.
+# This repo consists of projects about shell.